hotosm/fAIr/docs/architecture/decisions/frontend/README.md

 ## Architectural Decisions

 The `architecture` folder comprises of subfolders and markdowns that documents the architectural decisions made when deciding on the tools used in developing this project.
-The template used is based on the simple and popular template -- [Documenting architecture decisions - Michael Nygard](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions), however slightly modified to include the **Date** of the decision.
+The template used is based on the simple and popular template, [Documenting architecture decisions - Michael Nygard](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions), however slightly modified to include the **Date** of the decision.
 The folder is updated continually when decision making need arises until the end of the project.

 ## Folder Arrangement